merenlab/anvio/anvio/docs/programs/anvi-script-process-genbank-metadata.md

 ### Choosing an output directory

-Alternatively, you can specify a directory in which to generate the output
+Alternatively, you can specify a directory in which to generate the output:

 {{ codestart }}
 anvi-script-process-genbank-metadata -m ncbi_metadata.txt -o DOWNLOADED_GENOMES